firebird-finance/firebird-docs/docs/ama/blueswapama.md

 **palette (Blue Swap)**

 There are three goals in our partnerships.
 Marketing, safety and liquidity.
-For example, our partnership with ape was to give a additional liquidity by adding pairs at other dex.
+For example, our partnership with ape was to give a additional liquidity by adding pairs at other DEX's.
 Users got a 20000$ worth of instant liquidity at other platform.
 We are making many partnerships on these two rules.
-WIth value, as i stated earlier was to give a safety value.
+With value, as i stated earlier was to give a safety value.

 **b4l4f4s**